peilunnn/gcp-dapp-auction/README.md

 3. You should see details of your newly created auction under `Your Latest Auction`.
 Clicking `Go to Auction` will bring you to the NFT image and more auction details.

-4. Using the same NFT Address and NFT Token ID, fill in the `Approve Auction Contract for NFT` section and click `Approve`.
+4. Using the same NFT Address and NFT Token ID, fill in the `Approve Auction Contract to Own NFT` section and click `Approve`.
 Confirm the Metamask transaction.

 ## Smart Contract Design